 After your death your trustee will be responsible for organizing, protecting, and paying off debts and taxes for your estate.

-After the estate is organized and debts paid, the trustee must manage the estate.
+After the estate is organized and debts paid, the trustee must protect and manage the estate.

 Although the trustee theoretically can’t delegate tasks they could reasonably do themselves, they are allowed to hire financial advisors to make investments, accountants to handle taxes and bookkeeping, and lawyers to advise on legal matters if necessary.